 Getting there: Parking for Equinox Pond is available in a designated lot off West Union Street in Manchester Village, just south of Burr and Burton Academy.

 -The view from the summit of Mount Philo is one of the best in Chittenden County.

 Mount Philo is located at Mount Philo State Park, the oldest state park in Vermont.
 With an elevation of just 968 feet, Mount Philo is tiny compared to other Vermont mountains.
 But what makes it so special are the extensive views of Lake Champlain, the Champlain Valley and the Adirondacks.

-The 2.4-mile, round trip hike is great for families (The Appalachian Mountain Club Outdoors with Kids guide recommends Mount Philo as well).
+The 2.4-mile, round trip hike is great for families.
 The trail climbs steadily to House Rock, a large boulder that is hollowed out underneath.
 Many large trees make this section of the route a great spot for playing hide-and-seek while you hike.
 Once you get to the top, you’ll find a grassy lawn with Adirondack chairs and places to picnic.

 Getting there: From the junction of Route 7 and Ferry Road in Charlotte, go south on Route 7 for three miles to State Park Road, which ends at the parking area and ranger booth at the entrance to Mount Philo State Park.

 Scenic Owl’s Head Mountain in Groton State Forest is popular for good reason.
 It’s a relatively easy Vermont hike to a stunning scenic vista overlooking Lake Groton and the Green Mountains.